 Sociology is devoted to the study of human societies.
 The goal of the sociology degree program is to train students to engage in social scientific analysis and to think critically about public affairs.
 Each student is required to complete courses in theory, social research methods, and statistical analysis.
 We also offer a minor in sociology.

-The social science degree is a cooperative program involving the departments of anthropology, communication, criminal justice, economics, gender studies, history, political science, psychology, and sociology.
+The social science degree is a cooperative program involving the departments of anthropology, communication, criminal justice, economics, environmental studies, gender studies, global studies, history, political science, psychology, and sociology and urban studies.
 Its purpose is to provide students with the opportunity to pursue an interdisciplinary program of study in social science tailored to their specific academic and vocational interests.

 Labor Studies Minor

 The Labor Studies Minor is an interdisciplinary program that focuses upon work as a practice that shapes and is shaped by other social institutions.
 Labor is an economic phenomenon, and labor organizations play a role in the political process and in the management of many workplaces.
 Paid and unpaid labor is a key feature of family life, and segregated labor markets are central to systems of ethnic and gender inequality.
 Students should complete the minor as more effective participants in our workplaces and in civic affairs, and will be more appreciative of the centrality of work in our lives, families and relationships.

 The Mexican-American studies minor introduces students to the issues and problems facing Mexican-Americans in the United States and Idaho.
 Students will have the opportunity to explore Mexican-American culture and how America’s social institutions and social organizations relate to and react to the Mexican-American population.
 Special emphasis in the sociology classes is placed on examining the work of practitioners from applied sociology, clergy, legal profession, and social service agencies to ameliorate the problems facing Mexican-Americans.